VonHeikemen/lsp-zero.nvim/doc/md/autocomplete.md

 })
 ```

-Once you have this you can change the priority by changing the order in the list.
+Once you have this you can adjust the priority by changing the order of the items in the list.
 You can delete sources or you can add more.

 ### Add an external collection of snippets

-By default luasnip is only configured to expand snippets.
-Also, the only snippets you get will come from your LSP server.
+By default luasnip is configured to expand snippets, and the only snippets you get will come from your LSP server.
 If you want to load **custom snippets** into the completion menu you need add [cmp_luasnip](https://github.com/saadparwaiz1/cmp_luasnip) as a source in nvim-cmp.

-Now, we don't need to write our own snippets, we can download a collection like [friendly-snippets](https://github.com/rafamadriz/friendly-snippets) and then parse them using a luasnip loader.
+We don't need to write our own snippets, we can download a collection like [friendly-snippets](https://github.com/rafamadriz/friendly-snippets) and then parse them using a luasnip loader.

 Here is the code you would need to load `friendly-snippets` into nvim-cmp.